Our Fishkill Bankruptcy Lawyer Walks You Through The Bankruptcy Process In New York

 Whether you have already decided to file for bankruptcy or are still considering your options, it is important that you take the time to educate yourself on the bankruptcy process.
 Depending on whether you are filing for Chapter 7 or Chapter 13 bankruptcy, there are specific steps which must be taken that are individual to those chapters.

-At Michael A. Fakhoury, ESQ., PC, I have nearly 20 years of experience representing individuals and families like yourself.
+At Michael A. Fakhoury, Esq., P.C., I have nearly 20 years of experience representing individuals and families like yourself.
 As a debt relief agency, my firm helps people file for relief under the bankruptcy code.

-How To File For Bankruptcy in NY
+How To File For Bankruptcy In New York

 Before you can file your petition and before a court approves your bankruptcy petition, there are a few steps that must be closely followed.
 If you are filing for Chapter 7, you will be expected to take a means test to see if you qualify.
 Based on the results of this test, you can file for Chapter 13 if you do not have enough non-exempt assets or if your disposable income is too high.